 I hope I have made the path easier

 and opened the doors a little wider for those who come after me.

-Kwok Pui Lan is the William F. Cole Professor of Christian Theology and Spirituality at the Episcopal Divinity School in Cambridge, Massachusetts, and the 2011 president of the American Academy of Religion.
+Kwok Pui-lan has served as William F. Cole Professor of Christian Theology and Spirituality at Episcopal Divinity School.
 Her publications include “Postcolonial Imagination and Feminist Theology”; “Introducing Asian Feminist Theology”; and “Discovering the Bible in the Non-Biblical World”.
-She is also the co-editor of “Off the Menu: Asian and Asian North American Women’s Religion and Theology”.
+She is also the coeditor of “Off the Menu: Asian and Asian North American Women’s Religion and Theology”.